johnsonc/django-instant-installer/README.md

 ## Demo

-To run the demo:
+To install the demo:

   ```bash
 python instant_installer -d
   ```

-To get a full demo: say yes to everything and open your browser.
+To get a full demo just say yes to everything and open your browser.